MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/create-projects.md

 ## Prerequisites

 - An Azure subscription.
 If you don't have an Azure subscription, create a [free account](https://azure.microsoft.com/free/).
 - An Azure AI Studio hub.
-If you don't have a hub, see [Create an Azure AI Studio hub](create-hub.md).
+If you don't have a hub, see [How to create and manage an Azure AI Studio hub](create-azure-ai-resource.md).

 ## Create a project